Brad Pitt jokes about Jen & Angie divorces at SAG Awards - Mag Viral News

 He raved about his love of acting and his comeback in the industry.

-“Every time in my room we know pain, we know loneliness.
-We all laughed at our ridiculousness.
-I think that’s a worthy endeavor. ‘
+“Each of us in this room knows pain, we know loneliness.
+We put that on the screen … We all laughed at our ridiculousness … we know funny and we put that on the screen.
+And I think that’s a worthy endeavor. ‘

 Pitt and Aniston merged in 2000 and separated only five years later in 2005 after seeing Jolie in the lead role in the film Mr. and Mrs. Smith.